 Our Confiscation Solicitors can provide you immediate assistance

-Where does the Law governing Confiscation apply?
+Where does the Confiscation Law apply?

-- The drastically small amount of total monies ordered to be paid by the confiscation orders has been collected till now and according to the National Audit Office figures, there is an outstanding amount of debt by the unpaid confiscation orders.
+The drastically small amount of total monies ordered to be paid by the confiscation orders has been collected till now, and according to the National Audit Office figures, there is an outstanding amount of debt by the unpaid confiscation orders.

 Who can You contact for advice? | Confiscation Solicitors at MB Law Ltd can provide immediate assistance.